Our rich and varied cultural heritage has a profound power to help build our nation.

 To understand why the day carries such weight, it is helpful to look at Heritage Day history and how it came into being.
 Originally, a commemoration of King Shaka Zulu and his role in shaping the Zulu nation there was debate about whether the date should remain a public holiday.
 A compromise was reached:

-Heritage Day was instituted
+Heritage Day was instituted in

 as a national day dedicated to heritage in all its forms.